 Risk Factors of Geographic Tongue

-The Journal of Oral Medicine India reports that migratory glossitis occurs mostly in elderly age group and in the males population, with males being more prone to it than females.
-It also affects younger adults more frequently vis a vis children.
+NORD reports that migratory glossitis occurs in about 3 percent of the population, with females being more prone to it than males.
+It also affects younger adults more frequently.
 It seems to run in families, so there may be a genetic link.
 People with a fissured tongue, a condition where the tongue is deeply grooved and has a wrinkled appearance, may also have a higher risk of developing this migratory glossitis, as can those who have a vitamin B deficiency or have the inflammatory skin disease, psoriasis.

 Even though there are certain disorders that often occur along with geographic tongue – hormonal disturbances, emotional stress, juvenile diabetes, allergies and Reiter's syndrome – there is no real proof that they play a role in causing it.